Research and develop ideas, new products and services

 You may also want to consider doing a SWOT analysis for each of your ideas to identify their strengths and weaknesses.

-Once you have filtered viable ideas, take time to refine them further to maximise their chances of success.
+Once you determine which ideas are viable, take time to refine them further to maximise their chances of success.
 Read more about researching new product and service ideas.